The Numerics of VMEC++: Acknowledgements

 \section{Acknowledgements}

-\begin{itemize} \item Thanks to Mark Cianciosa for managing and providing the VMEC source code and setting up the new \texttt{cmake} build system. \item Thanks to Matt Landreman for contributing an independent solution to the analytical math and code structure of NESTOR, which was very helpful in deriving the NESTOR equations. \item Thanks to Jim Hanson, Mark Cianciosa, Sam Lazerson, Joachim Geiger, John Schmitt, Florian Hindenlang, Omar Maj, Dharya Malhotra, Antoine Cerfon, Antoine Baillod, Joaquim Loizu, Stuart Hudson, Ksenia Aleynikova, Chris Smiet, Andrew Ware, Caoxiang Zhu, Zhisong Qu, David Pfefferle, Bharat Medasani, Rory Conlin, Daniel Dudt, Dario Panici, Egemen Kolemen, Philipp Jurasic, Sophia Henneberg, and Gavin Weir for the many and sometimes lengthy discussions related to VMEC which made it at all possible for me to get this deeply involved. \item Thanks to Erika Strumberger for providing the NEMEC source code and additional derivations related to the second implementation of NESTOR by Peter Merkel. \item Thanks to Enrico Guiraud for substantially contributing to the successful implementation of VMEC++. \item Special thanks to Klara Höfler for many insightful discussions on math and wording as well as independent solutions to some critical parts of the derivation of the analytical parts of NESTOR. \end{itemize}
+\begin{itemize} \item Thanks to Mark Cianciosa for managing and providing the VMEC source code and setting up the new \texttt{cmake} build system. \item Thanks to Matt Landreman for contributing an independent solution to the analytical math and code structure of NESTOR, which was very helpful in deriving the NESTOR equations. \item Thanks to Jim Hanson, Mark Cianciosa, Sam Lazerson, Joachim Geiger, John Schmitt, Florian Hindenlang, Omar Maj, Dharya Malhotra, Antoine Cerfon, Antoine Baillod, Joaquim Loizu, Stuart Hudson, Ksenia Aleynikova, Chris Smiet, Andrew Ware, Caoxiang Zhu, Zhisong Qu, David Pfefferle, Bharat Medasani, Rory Conlin, Daniel Dudt, Dario Panici, Egemen Kolemen, Philipp Jurasic, Sophia Henneberg, Carolin Nührenberg, Oliver Ford, and Gavin Weir for the many and sometimes lengthy discussions related to VMEC which made it at all possible for me to get this deeply involved. \item Thanks to Erika Strumberger for providing the NEMEC source code and additional derivations related to the second implementation of NESTOR by Peter Merkel. \item Thanks to Enrico Guiraud for substantially contributing to the successful implementation of VMEC++. \item Thanks to Jan-Peter Bähner for providing the section on the calculation of $\nabla \alpha$. \item Special thanks to Klara Höfler for many insightful discussions on math and wording as well as independent solutions to some critical parts of the derivation of the analytical parts of NESTOR. \end{itemize}